stjude/RNAIndel/docs/filtering/README.md

 RNAIndel can compile a filtering panel and apply it to filter artifact and germline indels predicted as somatic.

 ### Step 1 (indel calling on normal samples)
 Generate VCF files from normal RNA-Seq samples.
-Such samples may be matched or publicly available samples with similar technical specifications.
+Such samples may be matched or publicly available normal RNA-Seq data with similar technical specifications.
 VCFs may be from your caller or RNAIndel:
 ```
 rnaindel analysis -i NORMAL_i_BAM -r REFERENCE -d DATA_DIR -o NORMAL_i_VCF   (for i = 1,...,N)